Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 How to Test Palladium for Magnetism?

-Remember, it’s good for palladium magnet test to be negative.
+Remember, it’s good for the palladium magnet test to be negative.
 It means you palladium coins, bars, or jewelry is real.

 Is Raw Palladium Magnetic?